Major storm hits Northeast, more than foot of snow forecast

 As of Monday morning, some areas had already gotten 3 to 5 inches (7.6 to 12.7 centimeters) of snow, with 6 inches (15.2 centimeters) in parts of Pennsylvania, she said.
 In parts of New Jersey, 7 inches (17.8 centimeters) already was reported as of Monday morning.

-In-person learning was canceled in school districts across the Northeast on Monday, and many COVID-19 vaccination sites were closed.
-New York City Mayor Bill de Blasio said on MSNBC Monday morning that he hoped city-run vaccination sites could reopen on Tuesday.

-New Jersey Gov. Phil Murphy declared a state of emergency on Sunday and closed all state government offices for nonessential personnel.
+New Jersey Gov. Phil Murphy on Sunday declared a state of emergency in order to deploy resources.
+He also closed all state government offices for nonessential personnel and the state’s six mega sites that distribute COVID-19 vaccines.

-Hundreds of flights were canceled at the region’s major airports on Monday.
-Transportation officials said on Twitter that 81% of flights were canceled at New York’s LaGuardia Airport and 75% at Newark Liberty Airport.

-Amtrak canceled all Acela service between Boston and Washington and Pennsylvanian service between New York and Pittsburgh.
+In New York, many vaccination appointements for Monday needed to be canceled as well.

 All New Jersey Transit trains and buses were suspended, except for the Atlantic City Rail Line.
-Other regional railroads including Pennsylvania’s Northeast Regional, Keystone Service and Empire Service were operating on limited or modified schedules.
-New York Waterway ferries were suspended.
+New York Waterway ferries also were suspended.
+Amtrak modified its train service, canceling some trains.

 In recent days, a storm system blanketed parts of the Midwest, with some areas getting the most snow in several years.
 Ohio, Washington, D.C., and parts of Virginia also received snow.